 The Early Decision Program (EDP) is a procedure by which a medical school applicant may request and receive an early decision regarding his/her application to the medical school of his/her first choice prior to seeking an acceptance elsewhere.
 If this College of Medicine is your first choice, you may participate under the following conditions:

-- Your completed application must be submitted to the American Medical College Application Service (AMCAS) prior to August 1 for timely transmittal to the UI College of Medicine.
+- Your completed application must be submitted to the American Medical College Application Service (AMCAS) by June 15, 2020.

-Applicants who are not offered admission in the Early Decision Program will be considered in the regular competition for the remaining places in the entering class.
+Applicants who are not offered admission in the Early Decision Program will be considered in the regular applicant pool by request.